Last updated in September 2015

 Cooperation focuses on teaching German as a foreign language, special consideration being given to the German Schools, cultural programme work and scientific and academic exchange.

-German-Brazilian cultural relations have been given fresh momentum by the Year of Germany in Brazil 2013/2014.
+German-Brazilian cultural relations were given fresh momentum by the Year of Germany in Brazil 2013/2014.
 The programme, which ended in May 2014, featured more than 1,100 events nationwide.
 Besides numerous new projects – including exhibitions like the Science Tunnel that drew more than 40,000 visitors, concert tours by German symphony and chamber orchestras, an open-air concert by German pop band Seeed and Germany’s participation as Guest of Honour in the 2013 International Book Fair in Rio de Janeiro – the Year of Germany in Brazil has helped raise the profile of existing cooperation projects and present to Brazilians a modern and comprehensive picture of Germany.
 Germany’s image in the country was also boosted by the FIFA World Cup that Brazil hosted.
 German diplomatic missions and cultural intermediaries in Brazil organised numerous events to coincide with the World Cup.

 The Goethe Institute’s network in Brazil encompasses five institutes: in São Paulo, Rio de Janeiro, Salvador, Porto Alegre and Curitiba as well as the Goethe Centre in Brasília.
 The focus is on language work as well as extensive programme work.
 German-Brazilian cultural societies make an important contribution to Germany’s cultural presence in Brazil, especially in the areas settled by German immigrants in the south of the country (Blumenau, Joinville and São Bento do Sul), but also in the north-east (Recife, Fortaleza and Belém).